Picovoice/rhino/README.md

 ## Language Support

-- English, German, French and Spanish.
+- English, German, French, Spanish, Italian, Japanese, Korean, and Portuguese.
 - Support for additional languages is available for commercial customers on a case-by-case basis.

 ## Performance